Tustin/psn-php/pages/mydoc/user_messaging.md

 ### Private Message Thread

-`privateMessageThread` returns the message thread containing just the current user and the user you are logged in with.
+Returns the message thread containing only the current user and the user you are logged in with.

 ```php
 $thread = $user->privateMessageThread();